gravins/SWAN/README.md

 # SWAN
-Official reference implementation of our paper "On Oversquashing in Graph Neural Networks Through The Lens of Dynamical Systems" accepted at AAAI 2025.
+Official reference implementation of our paper [On Oversquashing in Graph Neural Networks Through The Lens of Dynamical Systems](https://ojs.aaai.org/index.php/AAAI/article/view/33858) accepted at AAAI 2025.

 Please consider citing us